Skip to main menu Skip to main content Skip to footer content

 The history and theory of type design serve as the basis for the core classes of type production.
 Students practice hand lettering, calligraphy, and drafting as a foundation for original letterform creation and master the digital tools necessary for making fonts.
 Class size is limited to allow for individual instruction.

-Each of the three (3) ten-week terms is supported by two (2) weekend/weeknight workshops, taught by leaders in the fields of typography and type design.
-The course curriculum is supplemented by the popular Letterform Lecture series, co-presented by the San Francisco Public Library and currently held online, featuring visiting scholars and industry professionals and covering a wide range of topics on lettering, calligraphy, type, and more.
+Each of the three ten-week terms is supported by two weekend/weeknight workshops, taught by leaders in the fields of typography and type design.
+The course curriculum is supplemented by the popular Letterform Lecture series, co-presented by the San Francisco Public Library, and held mostly online, featuring visiting scholars and industry professionals, covering a wide range of topics on lettering, calligraphy, type, and more.

 Type West students have access to an unparalleled typographic library as they research and create their own original typefaces.
 Librarians, curators, and other members of the Archive’s knowledgeable staff guide students through thousands of type specimens, reference books, and original examples of lettering and graphic design.